tess-jl/aws-developer-course/notes/17_ECS_ECR_Fargate_Docker.md

 SSH into the machine --> the ecs.config file has code that shows how it knows which cluster to register to --> how does it register?
 Docker does it --> the agent is registering our instance into the ECS service!
 * can also look at the Docker logs via CLI

+### ECS Task Definition
+**ECS Task Definition** = metadata (JSON) to tell ECS how to run a Docker container, includes:
+* Image Name
+* Port Binding for Container and Host
+* Memory and CPU required
+* Env vars
+* Networking info

+actual server, e.g. Apache, has port 80 but it is mapped to a host port of 8080 --> why? b/c any traffic to 8080 will be mapped to 80 now

+Hands On
+create new task def --> task role = important (if exam asks why container cant talk to S3, etc. it's because it's missing a role) --> task execution role --> choose memory and CPU --> choose image (e.g. httpd apache for us)
+* port mappings = host = 8080, check what's exposed within the container
+--> have container name httpd from image etc. --> click create -tag 1

+### ECS Service